hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 However, we have now got a good starting point to go on with our Flink explorations.

-Note: I was using a snapshot version of Flink 1.3 for the above.
+Note: I was using a snapshot version of Flink 1.3, running in IntelliJ.